aramis-lab/clinicadl/docs/QualityCheck.md

 ## Prerequisites
-You need to execute the `clinicadl preprocessing` and `clinicadl extract` pipelines prior to running this pipeline.
+You need to execute the `clinicadl preprocessing` and `clinicadl extract` pipelines prior to running this task.

 ## Running the task
-The pipeline can be run with the following command line:
+The task can be run with the following command line:
 ```
 clinicadl quality_check <caps_directory> <tsv_path> <output_path>
 ```